qiujiaming315/traffic-reprofiling/README.md

 - `net`: path to the input network profile.
 - `flow`: path to the input flow profile.
 - `out`: directory to save the output file.
 - `--objective`: type of the objective function to minimize.
-Available choices include: 0 for the sum of link bandwidth, 1 for weighted sum of link bandwidth, 2 for maximum link bandwidth
+Available choices include: 0 for the sum of link bandwidth, 1 for weighted sum of link bandwidth, 2 for maximum link bandwidth.
 - `--weight`: path to the link weights if the objective function is selected to be a weighted sum of link bandwidth.
 - `--mode`: whether to run the or the NLP-based algorithm (0) or the greedy algorithm (1).
 Greedy algorithm is applied by default.